tiepdotme/samwize.com/_posts/2017-08-20-how-to-change-ios-app-icon-programmatically-ios-10-3.markdown

 If you do that, you will see an un-helpful error again.

 You have to add "AppIcon-2.png", "AppIcon-2@2x.png", "AppIcon-2@3x.png" (180x180) to your app target.

+## Pitfall: You need `completionHandler`

+Although `setAlternateIconName` can accept a nil `completionHandler`, as declared in its signature, you shouldn't because the app with CRASH, if somehow there is error.

+As [dlbuckley](https://forums.developer.apple.com/thread/71463) pointed out (as of Aug 2017),

+> This API isn't quite ready to be released to us thugs

+## Pitfall: Not working or Crash in iPad

+This is another common one, and critical, because for the neglected iPad.

+In Apple's [obscure documentation](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/TP40009249-SW14), it pointed out:

+> Important: If your app contains iPad-specific versions of its icons, the system does not fall back to the alternate icons declared in the platform-agnostic version of CFBundleIcons key.
+Therefore, if you include any alternate icons in the CFBundleIcons key, you must include them again in your CFBundleIcons~ipad variant.

+That means, in your "Info.plist", you need to have a separate entry with `CFBundleIcons~ipad` key!

+So, copy whatever in `CFBundleIcons` and add for `CFBundleIcons~ipad`.